Why clickstream is so important to your online business

-Lastly we can see that we also get browser information.
+Lastly, we can see that we also get browser information.
 This can be useful to understand what type of devices your visitors are using and especially if there are problems with rendering certain pages.
 For instance, we can analyze if our mobile visitors convert at the same rate as desktop.
 Given how important mobile experience is today, its critical for a business to have this visibility.

 Now let's have a look at different event sample of a product impression.

-As you can see from the examples above information that’s being tracked is fairly trivial from single event perspective.
+As you can see from the examples above information that's being tracked is fairly trivial from a single event perspective.
 The power comes from having access to these events across all the pages that visitors are interacting with, over a period of time.
-Then you can measure which pages might need improvement or if overall website can perform much better.
+Then you can measure which pages might need improvement or if the overall website can perform much better.
 We’ll take a look at a few use cases in the next section.

 The easiest way to utilize clickstream data is to see where a website is getting traffic from.
 Even though it sounds trivial given so many online tools serve this purpose, but getting true numbers down to individual visitor level requires owning the clickstream data.
 We can analyze not just which source brings us most traffic, but also determine: